EmmaBegard/the-cake-is-a-lie/README.md

 # the-cake-is-a-lie
-The 12th grade project to gey our BACCALAUREAT in France
+The 12th grade project to gey our BACCALAUREAT in France. pygame is needed to run the game.